-There is a huge demand arising for private networks across the globe, private network economy is going to be multi-fold in coming few years.
+There is a huge demand arising for private networks across India, private network economy is going to be multi-fold in coming few years.
 Hence there must be proper allocation & reservation of spectrum for private use.

-Based on the global arrangements for spectrum availability for private networks, there can be multiple ways a regulatory body can allocate spectrum for a private network setup.
+There can be multiple ways a regulatory body can allocate spectrum for a private network setup.
 This can be either through